hexbus/ppebcr-docs/README.md

 ### 2️⃣ Flash UF2 Firmware

 - Copy the file `PPEB.uf2` directly onto the Pico’s USB drive.
+These files are only [located on AtariAge](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5639111).
 - After the file copies, the Pico will automatically reboot into PPEB-cr mode.

 ### 3️⃣ Disconnect